Snow and Ice Removal Laws

-If the snow or ice has become so frozen it cannot be removed, sidewalks should be strewn with granular material like salt or sand to improve traction and prevent slipping.
+If the snow or ice has become so frozen it cannot be removed, you can sprinkle granular material (like salt or sand) over the area to improve traction and prevent slipping.

 Snow and ice must be cleared from sidewalks within specific timeframes: